Sunny Golloway

-Sunny Golloway (born in Springfield, Missouri) is the head baseball coach at NCAA Division II East Central University (Ada, Okla.).
-His most recent stint as head baseball coach of a NCAA Division I institution was at Auburn.
+Sunny Golloway is the head baseball coach at NCAA Division II Northeastern State University in Tahlequah, Oklahoma.
+His most recent stint as head baseball coach of an NCAA Division I institution was at Auburn.
 He was fired September 27, 2015.
 He succeeded coach John Pawlowski.
 Golloway was hired by Auburn University on June 14, 2013.
 Prior to becoming the head coach of Auburn, he was the head coach at Oklahoma.

 Coaching career

 Oral Roberts

 Golloway took over the Oral Roberts University baseball program in 1996 and saw their transition from a Division I Independent to a member of the Mid-Continent Conference in 1998.
 During his time with the university, the baseball team participated in NCAA Regionals from 1998 to 2003.
 Also during that same stretch, the Golden Eagles won the Mid-Continent Conference regular season and tournament championships.
 Golloway was also voted by his coaching peers as the Conference Coach of the Year in 1998, 1999, 2000, and 2002.
 He compiled a 335–156 (.682) total record while with Oral Roberts and averaged 42 wins per season.